Dog Food For Picky Eaters

 Choosing food for a dog with a sensitive stomach requires extra care.
 That’s when a dog needs limited-ingredient food, for example.

 Wilson suggests steering clear of high-fat foods and offering lower-fat options with appealing flavor profiles, which can be hard to find among most commercial dog food options.
-That’s one of the reasons behind the popularity of limited-ingredient Chicken and White Rice or grain-free Fish & Sweet Potato meals for dogs with sensitivities.
-These foods are formulated with the right balance of nutrients for optimal health but without the extra fat that may cause gastrointestinal upset in dogs with sensitive stomachs.
+That’s one of the reasons behind the popularity of limited-ingredient Chicken or grain-free Fish & Sweet Potato meals for dogs with sensitivities.
+These foods are formulated with the right balance of nutrients for optimal health.
+(Minus the extra fat that may cause gastrointestinal upset in dogs with sensitive stomachs.)

 Even lower-fat foods should be introduced slowly to prevent stomach upset.
-Start by adding small amounts of the new food to their old food and increase the ratio over time until your dog has fully transitioned to their new diet.
+Start by adding small amounts of the new food to their old food.
+Increase the ratio over time until your dog has fully transitioned to their new diet.
 Taking the extra time can keep their sensitive stomachs from acting up.

 Choosing the Right Dog Food For Your Picky Eater